 For example, I was doing A LOT of my supervisor’s work for her.
-As mentioned in a previous post, I’m a People Pleaser.
+As mentioned in a previous post, The People Pleaser Who Pleased No One.
 So, not only do I love helping people – genuinely – but I also will do this to the detriment of myself and others.
 Someone with healthy boundaries…HELL, ANY BOUNDARIES…would have seen this gross abuse of power and nipped it in the bud in some sort of appropriate, professional way.
 Not me.
 This went on FOR YEARS before I woke up, got a clue, got the guts, and handled it.

 My supervisor was miserable and took it out on me, and anyone else who had the misfortune of being her subordinate or, God-forbid, someone she didn’t like.
 She was all sunshine and roses to her bosses and people who had something she wanted.
-She yelled; threw something at me; undermined my work; questioned me in front of others; outright told others I was wrong and that she was right; told me to do things then later said that she never told me to do those things; yelled at me more; denied me a position that I was MORE than qualified for; lied to me constantly about very important things that I needed to know (regarding benefits, job security, position requirements, etc.); and MOST IMPORTANTLY, only focused on what I was doing wrong and did not tell me what I was doing right, or well.
-In the 8 years I worked for her I NEVER received a performance review…ever.
+She frequently yelled at me in front of others; threw things at me (once); undermined my work; questioned me in front of others; outright told others I was wrong and that she was right; told me to do things, then later said she never told me to do those things; denied me a position that I was MORE than qualified for; lied to me constantly about very important things that I needed to know (regarding benefits, job security, position requirements, etc.); and MOST IMPORTANTLY, only focused on what I was doing wrong and did not tell me what I was doing right, or well.
+In the 8 years I worked for her I NEVER received a performance review, raise, or promotion.

 You may read the prior paragraph and think,”You’re a COMPLETE idiot for staying in that situation for 8 years.
 You deserve every single thing you got!”
 I agree.
 At some point, I stopped being a victim and started being an accomplice to this insanity.

-The problem with all of the 4th Steps I wrote, praying I did, talking to my Sponsor (and any poor sap who would give me their time), is that I DIDN’T LISTEN.
+The problem with all of the 4th Steps I wrote, praying, talking to my Sponsor (and any poor sap who would give me their time), is that I DIDN’T LISTEN.
 I ALLOWED MY FEAR TO KEEP ME TRAPPED IN THAT HORRIBLE SITUATION!

-Now, my friends will tell you that I wasn’t a COMPLETE idiot/victim/whatever.
+Now, my friends will tell you that I was not a COMPLETE idiot/victim/whatever.
 They will remind me of a few things I was going through during those 8 years:

 - I had to have a hysterectomy, then months later an oophorectomy for severe endometriosis and cysts on my ovaries that would burst and cause internal bleeding (and one hospitalization);